 There are many things that the Netherlands is famous for.
 Water management, cheese, XTC, cycling, the red light district, and of course tolerantie.
-These are all well and good, (with the exception of the tolerance part which is a bit of a myth if you ask me) but there’s one thing that the Dutch, well actually Dutch women are the world leaders in, dressing to be comfortable.
-Which brings me to the subject of today’s post.
+These are all well and good (except for the tolerance part, which is a bit of a myth if you ask me), but there’s one thing that the Dutch, well, actually Dutch women are the world leaders in, dressing to be comfortable.
+This brings me to the subject of today’s post.

 No matter where I go in the world, I can spot a Dutch woman immediately.
 Once I was standing in a queue to enter a chic nightclub in Paris.
 Everyone was dressed up for a night out, but in front of me were some ladies in denim and sneakers who were quite rightly refused entry.
 Even before I heard shouts of “dat is ongelooflijk” and “doe maar normaal” I knew that the ladies could only be Dutch.

-No matter where in the world Dutch women go, they put a lot of effort into dressing to be so comfortable that local women look at them and say, “I wish I was brave enough to the leave the house looking like that.”
+No matter where in the world Dutch women go, they put a lot of effort into dressing to be so comfortable that local women look at them and say, “I wish I were brave enough to leave the house looking like that.”

-Fear not expat women, the Shallow Man will provide you with some absolutely essential tips on how to dress so comfortably that you’ll be able to curl up and fall asleep at any location.
-When people see you they’ll say, “is that a pile of rags?
-Oh no it’s just a lady dressed to be comfortable, she must be Dutch.”
+Fear, not expat women, the Shallow Man will provide you with absolutely essential tips on how to dress so comfortably that you’ll be able to curl up and fall asleep anywhere.
+When people see you, they’ll say, “is that a pile of rags?
+Oh no, it’s just a lady dressed to be comfortable.
+She must be Dutch.”